 - Why Does My Dog Greet Me With A Stretch?

-- What Exactly Does The Greeting Stretch Look Like?
+- What Does A Greeting Stretch Look Like?

 - Why Else Might My Dog Stretch When They See Me?